AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 has been presented here, you ought to be able to use commonly available parts and bench equipment to measure broadband noise voltages down to roughly the 100nV level.
 For all but the most demanding tasks, this should be sufficient.

+Regarding Lilienfeld's Choir, while we don't have the actual raw data from the AP tests, we can infer some information about the noise and estimate that the actual thermal noise of the amplifier is about 0.8uV over the normal audio band.
+This equates to a noise density of 5.6nV/√Hz, which is pretty good.
+It is about 24dB greater than the lowest noise phono preamplifiers in the world (an example being the Pass Lab's [Xs Phono](https://passlabs.com/sites/default/files/pass_product_brochure_15.pdf)).
+Compared to other power amplifiers that can produces a few Watt output, Lilienfeld's Choir has good performance.
+What matters most is that we are able to understand the amplifier more and improve it.
+Knowing that the noise density is 5.6nV/√Hz opens the door to questions regarding how we can further reduce it, investigate if there are topology considerations that could help, etc.  It is very important to know how to quantify your product in order to make it better.